vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

 ---
 title: Cryptography is more fun with R!
-excerpt: Learn and use Public Key Cryptography with R Statistical Software
+excerpt: Learn and use Public Key Cryptography with R Statistical Software [7 min read]
 categories:
   - topics
 date: 2017-11-21